 Graph-Based Text Mining

 About 80 to 90 percent of the information companies generate is extremely diverse and unstructured—stored in text files, e-mails or similar documents, what makes it difficult to search and analyze.
-An organization’s ability to process large amounts of text, gain insight from it, organize it, and use it to answer questions is of paramount importance.
-Without intelligent technologies like graph-based text mining, this can be a very hard task to maintain.
-Companies often find it very difficult to exploit their data because it would simply be too time-consuming to extract relevant knowledge from unstructured information.
+Without intelligent technologies like graph-based text mining, companies often find it very difficult to exploit their data because it is simply too time-consuming to extract relevant knowledge from unstructured information.

 PoolParty’s graph-based text mining uses knowledge graphs and semantic standards to process the context of the text to be analyzed, which can then be embedded in an even broader context.
 It combines machine learning and NLP techniques with knowledge graphs to enable algorithms to better analyze text by not only processing words, but understanding the underlying concepts and their context.